rbuchberger/robert-buchberger.com/_posts/2018-09-19-aviation-and-programming.md

 ---

-## My background as a mechanic
+## I started out as a Mechanic.

-I started out as a C-130 Crew Chief, working in a back shop on mechanical systems such as the flight controls and landing gear.
-As one of my mentors put it (in a thick southern drawl): "Once you take somethin' apart, you understand it".
+C-130 Aero Repair Crew Chief to be specific, working in a back shop on mechanical systems such as the flight controls and landing gear.
+As one of my mentors put it (in a thick southern drawl): "Once you take something apart, you understand it."
 Over the course of 3 years I increasingly understood the guts of the airplane, manipulating and disassembling critical components that rarely see the light of day.

-As we worked on these 28 year old airplanes, our biggest concern was the people who would fly on them.
-While all large aircraft are built with a great deal of redundancy, many of the components I worked on had no backups.
+As you work on these 28 year old airplanes, your biggest concern is the people who will fly on them.
+While all large aircraft are built with a great deal of redundancy, many of the components I maintained had no backups.
 There is no practical way to add a second set of wheels in case the first doesn't extend properly, and no way to add a second pair of ailerons in case the first jam up.
 These systems *must* function properly.
-It's the sort of thing that's always on your mind as you work.
+It's the sort of thing that's always on your mind.

 I learned to read, understand, and follow documentation to the letter.
 I learned to work slowly, carefully, consistently, and deliberately.
-When a single lost screw on a bad day could jam up the flight controls and kill everyone on board, *you don't lose screws*.
+When a single lost screw and a little bad luck could jam up the flight controls and kill a bunch of people, *you don't lose screws*.

-## Going to Fly
+## Then I got to go fly!

 {% picture blog/2018-09-19/formation_takeoff.jpg alt="Formation Takeoff on a Humid Day" %}